AeonDigital/Shell-MSE-Main-Module/src/mse/str/join/attachments/man/en-us.md

 # Returns string

-Prints the array values separated by the string set at "glue".
+Prints the array values separated by the string set at `glue`.